Integrated Support for Youth

 Youth ACT/IRMHS

-Youth Assertive Community Treatment (ACT/IRMHS) is a comprehensive, community-based approach for teens (ages 14-21) living with serious mental illness (SPMI).
-Our eight-member team—including nurses and clinical counselors—meets clients at home, school, or work to build trusting bonds and provide 24/7 crisis support, therapy, and family education.
-We help youth find success in education, employment, and community living.
+Youth Assertive Community Treatment (ACT/IRMHS) provides comprehensive, community-based support for youth ages 14–20 living with serious and persistent mental illness (SPMI).
+Our multidisciplinary team—including a prescriber, nurse, clinicians, and peer support—meets youth where they are to deliver case management, individualized therapy, 24/7 crisis support, and family education.
+We help youth succeed in school, work, and community life.

 Youth Employment & Education